 Stomach and duodenal ulcers

-H. pylori is the most common cause of duodenal and stomach ulcers.
+H. pylori is the most common cause of duodenal ulcers and stomach (gastric ulcers).
 About 3 in 20 people who are infected with H. pylori develop an ulcer.
 An ulcer occurs where the lining of the stomach or duodenum is damaged by the acid made in the stomach and the underlying tissue is exposed.
 If you could see inside your gut, an ulcer looks like a small, red crater on the lining of the stomach or duodenum.

 The exact way H. pylori causes ulcers in some infected people is not totally clear.
 Your stomach normally produces acid to help with the digestion of food and to kill bacteria.
 This acid is corrosive.
 Some cells on the inside lining of the stomach and duodenum produce a natural mucous barrier which protects the lining of the stomach and duodenum from this acid.
 There is normally a balance between the amount of acid that you make and the mucous defence barrier.
 An ulcer may develop if there is an alteration in this balance allowing the acid to damage the lining of the stomach or duodenum.
 In some people H. pylori causes inflammation in the lining of the stomach or duodenum.
 This is called gastritis and may lead to other conditions such as vitamin B12 deficiency.
-In gastritis the mucous defence barrier to be disrupted in some way (and in some cases the amount of acid to be increased).
+In gastritis the mucous defence barrier appears to be disrupted in some way (and in some cases the amount of acid to be increased).
 This seems to allow the acid to cause inflammation and ulcers.

 This is a condition where you have recurrent bouts of indigestion (dyspepsia) which are not caused by an ulcer or inflammation.
 It is sometimes called functional dyspepsia.
 H. pylori is sometimes found in people with non-ulcer dyspepsia.
 Getting rid of H. pylori cures some cases but makes no difference in most cases.
 The cause of most cases of non-ulcer dyspepsia is not known.